 Message from our Division Director

-Welcome to the Division of Radiation Physics, a branch of the Department of Radiation Oncology at Stanford University.
-Our division is composed of medical physics faculty, medical dosimetrists, engineers, staff, graduate students, and researchers of different levels.
+Welcome to the Division of Medical Physics, a branch of the Department of Radiation Oncology at Stanford University.
 We are concerned with three areas of activity: clinical service and consultation, research and development, and teaching.
 Our vision is to be the world’s premier program committed to excellence and innovation in clinical practice, scientific research, technological development, and education.
 Our mission is:

 - To develop and provide cutting-edge technologies to advance the clinical patient care.